 Sabbatical recipients use this time to engage in non-professional development activities of their own choosing to aid in personal renewal and growth.
 While on hiatus, award recipients travel, study, read, reflect, rest, and/or explore interests unrelated to their field of work.
 It is the Foundation’s hope that sabbatical recipients will return recommitted to the challenges and rewards of public service and thus prolong their tenure in the nonprofit sector.

 Listen to audio profiles of past sabbatical recipients to better understand how time away helped them return to their organizations with a renewed sense of focus, purpose and commitment.
+Also, the Foundation held a Renew and Refresh Retreat for all current and former Sabbatical recipients in March 2019.
+Philanthropy Journal attended the gathering and recorded a podcast to capture conversations about the program and the impact it has had.

 Individuals in paid, full-time executive level positions, who have served their North Carolina nonprofit organizations for at least three years (two of which in an executive level position), are eligible to apply for a sabbatical.
 Preference is given to individuals with at least five years of experience with their organization.
 This program is not intended for public school, college, university or government employees, hospital administrators or full-time clergy.